digidem/maplibre-storymap/CONFIG.md

 Note: items in bold are **required**.

-**`style`**: This is the Maplibre style to use for the app.
-You can set this to any Maplibre style hosted online or locally, but by default it is set to look for a style in the `map/` directory.
+**`style`**: This is the MapLibre style to use for the app.
+You can set this to any MapLibre style hosted online or locally, but by default it is set to look for a style in the `map/` directory.

 **`showMarkers`**: This controls whether markers are shown at the centerpoint of each chapter.
 If `true`, the map will display a default blue, inverted-teardrop icon.